priyank-p/level-uplevel/README.md

     * `max` (`Number`, `Date`): The maximun value of field (will only work for date, and numbers).
     * `required` (`boolean`): weather the field is required!
     * `default` (any): the default value.
+    * `unique` (`true | false`): default is false, makes that field unique.
+Also a note that all the rows have internally generated unique id field.

 #### `hasTable(tableName) -> Boolean`
   - `tableName` - the name of the table to check